astronomer/docs/astro/audit-logs.md

 #### API event fields

-Audit Log events may be generated from either the v1 API or the v2 API.
-Each API generates different fields for the same actions and your audit log may include a collection of events from either API.
+Audit log events can be generated from the v1 API or the v2 API.
+Each API generates different fields for the same actions, and your audit log might include events from both APIs.

-This following is a list of all API events; your audit log may contain a mix of both v1 and v2 API events.
 ##### v1 API event fields
 The following table lists the fields that are unique to v1 API events.